mentionbenjamin/plumtree/README.md

-# Track Yo'self
+# Plumtree

 ## Synopsis
 Built a personal inventory app where the user can create, edit & delete adverts.
 The user can categorise adverts according to their type and can search their inventory.
 Collaboration with Gary Muir.

-## Deadline
-6 days, followed by a presentation on the final day.
+Built in 6 days, followed by a presentation on the final day.

-## Objectives
-Planning, experimentation, collaboration, time management, GIT, BE/FE integration, consolidation, UX/UI.

 ## Built with
 * Java